wghglory/react-fundament/chapter10/readme.md

-What We're going to in this article.
+# Add a PlayPreview component

 1. add methods in api.js
-2. extract reusable PlayerPreview component
+1. extract reusable PlayerPreview component
-3. update Battle.js and use PlayerPreview
+1. update Battle.js and use PlayerPreview
-4. click battle, render result component
+1. click battle, render result component

-# javascript array.reduce
+## javascript array.reduce

-We ofen need to take a list of things and convert that into just one item - whether an integer, an object, or another array.
+We often need to take a list of things and convert that into just one item - whether an integer, an object, or another array.

 ```javascript
 var scores = [89, 76, 47, 95]